manticoresoftware/manticoresearch-php/docs/query.md

 ## Equals()

-Creates a `equals` filter.
+Creates an `equals` filter.

-Expects two arguments: an attribute or alias name and a value
+Expects two arguments: an attribute or alias name and a value.

  ```php
 $bool->must(new \Manticoresearch\Query\Equals('year', 2014));